Jason Bright: Australia

 2001 saw Bright return to the V8 Supercar series after a stint in Champ Car competition (see below), with the multi-championship-winning Holden Racing Team.
 Bright won the season-opening Clipsal 500 and led for most of the first half of the season before fading to third.
-2002 was another good season at HRT, with 2 wins and a pole.
+2002 was another good season at HRT, with two wins and a pole.

 2003 saw Bright move to Paul Weel Racing and consistency was the key to get him fourth in the standings.
 2004 saw Bright win three races finishing third in the championship.
 Bright also won the 2003 Bathurst 24 Hour race in a Holden Monaro driving with the late Peter Brock, Greg Murphy and Todd Kelly.
 This car was run by rival V8 Supercar team Garry Rogers Motorsport.

 Bright crossed marques in 2005 when he moved to Ford Performance Racing.
 Bright finished ninth overall for FPR.

 Bright had an awful start to the 2006 season, finishing 15th and 25th in Adelaide.
 However he improved throughout the season, ending with a win at the Sandown 500 and the inaugural Desert 400 at the Bahrain International Circuit as well as podiums at Surfers Paradise and Symmons Plains.

 For 2007, Bright left FPR to join his struggling Britek Motorsport team and battled in the midfield.
 After two seasons with funds tightening, Bright leased out one of his two Racing Entitlement Contracts and focussed on just one car.
 Further to the team cutbacks, Bright came to an arrangement with Stone Brothers Racing to do vehicle preparation and but most of his team equipment and workshop on the market, effectively shutting down Britek as a racing team.
 His form gradually improved at SBR and jumped forward when his older Britek BF Falcon was replaced with a SBR FG Falcon picking up a third at the Sydney 500 and leading the race, but by this stage Bright's major sponsor Fujitsu had announced they would be leaving the team.

-Brad Jones Racing team owner, Kim Jones confirmed that Bright will be joining the team for the 2010 season.
+Brad Jones Racing team owner, Kim Jones confirmed that Bright would be joining the team for the 2010 season.

 Bright confirmed that he would re-join Prodrive Racing Australia after leaving BJR for the 2017 Supercars Championship season, just 10 years after he left the team for Britek Motorsports, making him the fourth driver in the team.